The Pee-Wee 3D: The Winter That Changed My Life

 The Pee-Wee 3D: The Winter That Changed My Life (Les Pee-Wee 3d: L'hiver qui a changé ma vie) is a Canadian comedy-drama sports film, directed by Éric Tessier and released in 2012.
-The film centers on the Lynx, a junior hockey team in Mont-Saint-Hilaire, Quebec who are preparing for their league's top tournament.
+The film centers on the Lynx, a junior hockey team in Mont-Saint-Hilaire, Quebec, who are preparing for their league's top tournament.

-The film's cast includes Antoine Olivier Pilon, Rémi Goulet, Alice Morel-Michaud, Julie Le Breton, Guy Nadon and Claude Legault.
+The film's cast includes Antoine Olivier Pilon, Rémi Goulet, Alice Morel-Michaud, Julie Le Breton, Guy Nadon, Normand Daneau and Claude Legault.
 Morel-Michaud received a Canadian Screen Award nomination for Best Supporting Actress at the 1st Canadian Screen Awards, and Nadon received a Prix Jutra nomination for Best Supporting Actor at the 15th Prix Jutra.

 A sequel film, Junior Majeur, was released in 2017.